na-na-hi/renget/archive/PSInternship.md

 "Where's the rest of the Popsy agency?" the blonde boy asked eagerly.

 "I don't think there's any room for us in here," Yui said.
-"We're supposed to stay with you during the week for a month."
+"We're supposed to stay with you for a month."

 "Uh, frankly this is it- and we'll get bunkbeds or something," Akagi said with a sigh.